 - Property damage

 Additionally, it may be possible to seek punitive damages, depending on the unique factors involved in your case.
 Punitive damages are meant to punish the liable person or party for egregious negligence or wanton/willful disregard for the lives and safety of others.
-Our San Antonio drunk driving accident attorneys can go over the details of your case with you during a free consultation and inform you of your various legal options.
+Our San Antonio drunk driving accident attorneys can go over the details of your case with you during a consultation and inform you of your various legal options.

 How Our Attorneys Can Help